diegojromerolopez/diegojromerolopez.github.io/content/en/post/2024-12-28-how-to-create-a-dockerfile-for-your-deno-fresh-project.md

 tags: ["deno", "fresh", "docker"]
 ---

-# How to create a Dockerfile for your deno fresh project
 Sometimes creating a Dockerfile is an art, you need to be aware of what files include in each layer to leverage the docker cache.
 How can we do this with [deno fresh](https://fresh.deno.dev/)?